johnnypesola/dungeonmaster/README.md

 ## Getting it up and running locally

+Prerequisites: You need to have `docker` and `node.js` installed locally.

-1. run `docker-compose up -d`
+1. Open up a terminal, make sure you are in this folder and run `docker-compose up -d`
-2. run `npm start`
+2. Run `npm start`
-3. initialize the database with basic room data by doing a GET request to `http://localhost:3000/api/init`
+3. Initialize the database with basic room data by doing a GET request to `http://localhost:3000/api/init`
 4. Check that it works by doing a GET request to `http://localhost:3000/api/room/0`

 ## Get a room